sybaik1/qfa-toolkit/README.md

 simulation accuracy by providing intuitive QFA composition methods alongside improvements to the transpilation process from QFAs to quantum circuits.
 Our framework enables users to compose complex QFAs from simple QFAs using language operations.
-The intended workflow of our proposed framework is threefold:
-(1)~constructing simple QFAs, (2)~combining these simple QFAs with language operations to compose a \emph{complex} QFA and (3)~transpiling the resulting complex QFA into a circuit using density mapping.
+The intended workflow of our proposed framework is threefold: (1) constructing simple QFAs, (2) combining these simple QFAs with language operations to compose a *complex* QFA and (3) transpiling the resulting complex QFA into a circuit using density mapping.
 The given workflow lends to a more intuitive approach to quantum circuit construction as well as improved simulation accuracy therein.

 ![Workflow](./figures/figure_scenario.png)